Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Tyler O'Neill At The Plate

-- O'Neill will look to extend his five-game hitting streak.
-He's batting .381 with two homers in his last outings.
+- O'Neill enters this game on a five-game hitting streak.
+During his last games, he's hitting .381 with two homers.

+- O'Neill has reached base via a hit in 42 games this year (of 64 played), and had multiple hits in 10 of those games.

+- He has gone deep in 14.1% of his games this season, and 3.7% of his chances at the plate.

-- In 21.9% of his games this season, O'Neill has driven in at least one run.
+- In 21.9% of his games this season, O'Neill has tallied at least one RBI.
 In five of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 22 of 64 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.